mkrevuelta/JIntDatesConverter/README.md

 * It is easy to use correctly and difficult to use incorrectly
 * It is simple and fast because it uses integer arithmetics
-* It does ``The Rigth Thing´´ because it uses integer arithmetics and it does **not** mess with hours, minutes, seconds etc.
+* It does ``The Right Thing´´ because it uses integer arithmetics and it does **not** mess with hours, minutes, seconds etc.
 * You can use it with old Java versions
 * It is small and has no dependencies (except junit, for testing)